dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/typecasting.md

 SELECT CAST(42.5 AS VARCHAR);
 ```

-Casting from `VARCHAR` to another data type is supported, but can raise an error at runtime if DuckDB cannot parse and convert the provided text to the target data type.
+Casting from `VARCHAR` to another data type is supported, but can raise an error at runtime if DataMiner cannot parse and convert the provided text to the target data type.

 ```sql
 SELECT CAST('NotANumber' AS INTEGER);